Friday, February 19, 2021 · 16 min read

 Used for fault-tolerant systems that do not require high update rates.
 The maximum data transfer rate is 125 kbps, but the wiring is thus more economical than high-speed CAN.
 In automotive applications, low-speed CAN is used for diagnostics, dashboard controls and displays, power windows, etc.

 Used for communications between critical subsystems that require high update rates and high data accuracy (e.g., anti-lock braking system, electronic stability control, airbags, engine control units, etc).
-Data transfer speeds of high-speed CAN ranges from 1 kbit to 1 Mbit per second.
+Data transfer speeds of high-speed CAN range from 1 kbit to 1 Mbit per second.

 High-speed CAN is faster than low speed, but the bandwidth requirement of new automotive applications is increasing every year, so automobile OEMs are now installing CAN FD into new cars.
 CAN FD has been described tongue-in-cheek as “CAN on steroids.”

 The latest version of CAN introduces a flexible data rate, more data per message, and much higher speed transmissions.
-The data length within each standard (low speed and high speed) CAN message is 8 bytes, but with CAN FD this has been increased 800% to 64 bytes of data.
+The data length within each standard (low speed and high speed) CAN message is 8 bytes, but with CAN FD this has been increased by 800% to 64 bytes of data.
 In addition, the maximum data rate has also been increased dramatically from 1 Mbps to 8 Mbps.

 CAN FD is also backwardly-compatible and supports the CAN 2.0 communication protocol as well as special protocols such as SAE J1939, where CAN out is used as read-only.
 CAN FD is essentially an extension of the original CAN standard as specified in ISO 11898-1, and is fully compatible with classical CAN systems.